documente/phrase/README.md

 - **Testing Library**: The core component providing essential tools for automated testing of web applications.
 - **Example System Under Test (SUT)**: Explore Cypress spec files that demonstrate the library's capabilities on a sample system, offering practical insights for implementation.
 - **Web Playground**: A convenient space for swift validation of test scenarios, empowering users to quickly assess and experiment with various testing scenarios.
-The playground is accessible live at https://pckerneis.github.io/bdd-cy-lib.
+The playground is accessible live [here](https://pckerneis.github.io/bdd-cy-lib).

 ## Contributing

 Any contributions you make are *greatly appreciated*.

-If you have a suggestion that would make this better, please fork the repo and create a pull request.
+For suggestions and improvements, feel free to fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 Don't forget to give the project a star!
 Thanks again!

 ## License

 Distributed under the GNU LGPL3 License.

 See `LICENSE` for more information.

 ## Contact